Margin of Error

 Problem 1

 Nine hundred (900) high school freshmen were randomly selected for a national survey.
-Among survey participants, the mean grade-point average (GPA) was 2.7, and the standard deviation was 0.4.
+Among survey participants, the mean grade-point average (GPA) was 2.7, and the sample standard deviation was 0.4.
 What is the margin of error, assuming a 95% confidence level?

 (A) 0.013